Knowledge base

 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide explains how to back up a VPS Cloud in the form of a snapshot.
+This guide explains how to back up a Cloud VPS in the form of a snapshot.

-- Snapshots can be used notably for…
+- Snapshots can be used, among other things, for…

-- Two types of backup are possible:
+- Two types of backups are possible:

-- It is obviously possible to restore the state of the VPS Cloud thanks to the previously created snapshot.
+- It is obviously possible to restore the state of the Cloud VPS thanks to the previously created snapshot.

 Create a snapshot